TheNefelin/dotnet6_webapi_portafolio_orm/README.md

 ```

 * Define as Initial Project where you have the Context
-1.- right click on dotnet6_webapi_portafolio_orm
+1. right click on dotnet6_webapi_portafolio_orm
-2.- Set as startup project
+2. Set as startup project
-3.- Select db_portafolio on Package Manager Console
+3. Select db_portafolio on Package Manager Console
-4.- Make sure that your Project is compilated
+4. Make sure that your Project is compilated
-5.- Type "Add-Migration InitDB" in the console (Package Manager Console)
+5. Type "Add-Migration InitDB" in the console (Package Manager Console)
-6.- If you follow everything, you should have a new folder call Migrations on db_portafolio
+6. If you follow everything, you should have a new folder call Migrations on db_portafolio

-* For display data like api, add new blank api controller
+* For display data like api, add new blank api controller and add connection for dapper
+- Example: DataController.cs